ahwayakchih/openshift-nodebb/README.markdown

 ### 3. That's it!

-After a while, you should be able to see something like this at the end of a long text output from previous command:
+After a while (sometimes quite a long while), you should be able to see something like this at the end of a long text output from previous command:

 ```
 	.-============================================-.